muerzi/OPTA_PoolController/README.md

 ## Installation

-1. **Hardware Setup**: Connect your hardware according to the schematics provided in the `schematics` directory (to be added by the user).
+1. **Library Installation**: Install all required libraries through your IDE's library manager or manually include them into your project directory.
-2. **Library Installation**: Install all required libraries through your IDE's library manager or manually include them into your project directory.
+2. **Hardware Setup**: Follow this tutorial: https://docs.arduino.cc/tutorials/opta/user-manual/
 3. **Configuration**: Adjust the `#define` directives at the beginning of the main code file to match your hardware setup and preferences.
-4. **Compilation and Upload**: Compile the code and upload it to your microcontroller using the appropriate IDE and tools for your hardware.
+4. **Compilation and Upload**: Compile the code and upload it to your microcontroller using the Arduino IDE.

 ## Usage